 For the first year of the waiver renewal, the average cost per user is simply the rate from Appendix I. The rate methodologies in Appendix I describe how the rates are derived for each service for the first year of the waiver renewal.
 In many cases, that is simply an inflationary increase to the current rate.
 For the second year of the renewal through the end of the renewal, the rates are inflated based on our estimate of the consumer price index.
-That estimate is 2.6% for each year for the entire waiver period, and comes from the District of Columbia Government's Office of Revenue Analysis.
+That estimate is 2.1% for WY1 and 2.2% for WY2-5 and comes from the District of Columbia Government's Office of Revenue Analysis.